Joseph Dainow: Organizations

 Dainow was an active member of many learned societies and organizations, both national and international.

-He was a member of the United States National Commission for UNESCO from 1957-1959.
+He was a member of the United States National Commission for UNESCO from 1957 to 1959.

 In 1956–1962 he served on the executive council of the American Society of International Law.
 He was one of the American members of the International Academy of Comparative Law.

 He twice served as a member of the board of governors of the Louisiana Bar Association.
 For many years he represented the LSU Law School as a member of the Council of the Louisiana State Law Institute.

 Dainow was the first director of the Center of Civil Law Studies of Louisiana State University.

 The institute under his direction produced and collaborated in publishing a number of significant works in the civil law field.

 From 1952 to 1959 Dainow contributed to a Harvard-Brandeis legal research project for Israel's legal development that included conferences, meetings, reports and correspondence with Israeli officials and jurists.

 Dainow was also a member of the American Bar Association, American Association of University Professors, American Foreign Law Association, American Society of Comparative Law, Order of the Coif, Omicron Delta Kappa, Phi Kappa Phi, and Gamma Eta Gamma.